Non-stop flights to Jakarta (CGK)

 Flights from Saudi Arabia to Jakarta

-From Jeddah and Medina, you can fly with Garuda Indonesia (SkyTeam), Lion Air and Saudi Arabian (SkyTeam).
+From Jeddah and Medina, you can fly with Garuda Indonesia (SkyTeam) and Saudi Arabian (SkyTeam).

 Flights from Singapore to Jakarta

-In Singapore, the only airport that has a direct connection to Jakarta is Singapore.
-From Singapore, airlines that operate direct flights are AirAsia, Batik Air, Citilink, Garuda Indonesia (SkyTeam), Jetstar Asia, KLM (SkyTeam), Scoot and Singapore Airlines (Star Alliance).
+Singapore is the only city in Singapore with direct flights to Jakarta.
+From Singapore, airlines that operate direct flights are AirAsia, Batik Air, Citilink, Garuda Indonesia (SkyTeam), Pelita Air, Scoot, Singapore Airlines (Star Alliance) and TransNusa.

 Flights from South Korea to Jakarta